Paper 1 Analysis

 The given text is a charity appeal produced by the Smith Family, an Australian organisation that supports poor children.
 The values of the organisation are made clear: they believe that education is essential to ‘prevent a lifetime of poverty’, therefore they focus on providing educational materials such as schoolbooks and promoting access to education for children of poor families.
 The purpose of the text is clearly persuasive; the whole point of this campaign is to persuade the reader to donate money to the Smith Family; large, red ‘Donate Now’ buttons are located in four separate areas of the text, making it easy and simple for a reader to click at any time.
 The text is designed to appeal to the average Australian reader, a wide audience who may have disposable income to donate to help ‘disadvantaged children in Australia.’

-The third subheading represents a turning point in the text.
-Having established the emotional connection, the text now tries to leverage that into action.
-This third subheading is crucial, so it is presented in a lighter blue font: ‘Children like Jenny urgently need your help.
-You can change their lives…’ The word ‘urgently’ is an example of kairos, the appeal for swift action, which demonstrates how the text is changing its strategy.
+Having established an emotional connection, the text uses a ‘call to action’ to leverage the readers’ emotion into action.
+For example, The third subheading reassures readers that they really can make a difference: ‘Children like Jenny urgently need your help.
+You can change their lives…’ The word ‘urgently’ is an example of kairos, the appeal for swift action, which demonstrates how the text is changing its strategy towards urgency of action.
 From this moment on direct address (‘you’) becomes a feature, in examples such as ‘you can help disadvantaged children’ and ‘it is absolutely crucial that we give them the support that they need.’
 The subtle switch from ‘you’ to ‘we’ is important.
 A reader might believe that acting by themselves will make no difference, but by pooling their resources with other generous readers they can help Jenny out of her situation.
 Modals such as ‘can’ and ‘will’ are strong and positive, creating the impression that the problem can be solved by the reader: ‘you can…’or ‘we can…’ is repeated four times, and at one point highlighted in red.
+Overall, the combination of a call to action with compositional features draws the readers’ attention to the idea that action is necessary to help Jenny – and that a happier end to her story is achievable.

-Towards the end, the text employs some different rhetorical strategies to persuade the reader to donate to this cause.
-A series of ‘If… then…’ sentences are designed to provoke action on the part of the reader.
-For example, the sentence ‘By investing in a child’s education, we can break a cycle of disadvantage’ creates a cause-and-effect relationship between the reader’s action and a positive outcome.
+Therefore, the text also employs rhetorical contrasts to show the impact of donations in turning the tide of poverty.
+For example, the sentence ‘By investing in a child’s education, we can break a cycle of disadvantage’ creates a cause-and-effect relationship between the reader’s action and a positive outcome through the implied pattern ‘If… then…’ : If you provide the donation for the investment, then we can ‘break the cycle.’
+The word ‘break’ is dramatic and strong, further reinforcing the dramatic impact on people’s lives a reader can have through donation.
 The sequence of images reflects this pattern.
 While the first three images present the desperate situation of poverty, the fourth image shows a positive and healthy relationship between a teacher and pupil.
 The final photo has been designed to contrast with the others in colour – washed-out blue represents poverty while this picture contains warm green – and saturation; it is noticeably brighter and warmer in tone.
-It is important to show the reader that the mission of the Smith Family is achievable in a concrete way.
+Ultimately, the text uses both visual and verbal rhetorical contrasts to show the reader that the mission of the Smith Family is achievable in a concrete way.

-Finally, the text uses logical appeals to reinforce the suggestion that your donation can make a difference.
-Phrases like ‘research shows…’ give the claims of the appeal more authority.
-The outcomes of the Learning for Life programme, funded by donations, are presented in statistical form, and highlighted using coloured circles.
+In conclusion, the text persuades the reader that, through donating to the Smith Family programme, lives of children in poverty can be improved.
+Through the focus on a single individual (Jenny) the issue is reduced to a manageable size for readers.
+The move from emotional appeal to a concrete call to action is reinforced by contrasting images showing positive outcomes.
+All of this is supported by authoritative language promising authenticity.
+Phrases like ‘research shows…’ give the claims of the appeal more credibility.
 Details such as ‘our programs are in every state and territory with outcomes measured and traced’ suggest organisation and effectiveness on the part of The Smith Family; they know what they are doing and your money will not be wasted or misused.

 Categories:Paper 1 Analysis